-\$44,937 has been recorded as Lease Assets.
-Due to the implementation of GASB Statement No. 87, various leases met the criteria of a lease; thus, requiring it to be recorded by the College.
+See Note 4 for further information on the Lease Liabilities.
+The College has implemented GASB Statement No. 87, Leases, which resulted in the College recording leases.
 These assets will be amortized over the lease term of the lease since it is shorter than the useful life and the College is not taking ownership of the assets.
 There are no residual value guarantees in the lease provisions.
 The leases will end in 2026.
+A summary of the principal and interest amounts for the remaining lease is as follows: